sandinmyjoints/equivalency/README.md

 - Custom rules can be created using plain strings, regexes, or functions.
-- Comparing two strings via an equivalency returns whether the two strings are equivalent according to that equivalency's ruleset, and can optionally return the edit distance between the two fully transformed strings using the [damerau-levenshtein](https://www.npmjs.com/package/damerau-levenshtein) algorithm.
+- Comparing two strings via an equivalency returns whether the two strings are equivalent according to that equivalency's ruleset, and can optionally return
+  - the edit distance between the two fully transformed strings using the [damerau-levenshtein](https://www.npmjs.com/package/damerau-levenshtein) algorithm
+  - reasons why the strings differ
 - Equivalency instances can be cloned, making it easy to start with a root equivalency that takes care of universal concerns like Unicode normalization, then derive more specific equivlancies that are tailored to